Eric-FR/F9P_RAWX_Logger/HARDWARE.md

 Although many modeles ara available online, they don't all provide equally stable BT connection.
 We recommand [DSD](https://www.amazon.fr/DSD-TECH-HC-05-Pass-through-Communication/dp/B01G9KSAF6) or [Az-Delivery](https://www.az-delivery.de/en/products/hc-05-6-pin).

-The HC-05 need to be configured prior to use, mostly for baud rate.
+The HC-05 need to be configured prior to use, mostly for baud rate (to 115200).
 One can use an [Arduino board](https://www.instructables.com/Change-the-Baud-Rate-of-HC-05-Bluetooth-Module-Usi/) or an [USB-TTL cable](https://www.amazon.fr/FT232RL-Serial-Arduino-C%C3%A2ble-Modulo/dp/B075XK737D).

 Pins are included in HC-05 modules.